henrywu2019/BentoML/docs/source/concepts.rst

-If you are using :ref:`save_to_dir <bentoml-bentoservice-save-label>` , or you have directly copied the saved Bento file directory from other machine, the BentoService ``IrisClassifier`` is not registered with your local BentoML repository.
+If you are using :ref:`save_to_dir <bentoml-bentoservice-save-label>` , or you have directly copied the saved Bento file directory from other machine, the BentoService ``IrisClassifier`` is not registered with your local Kappa repository.
 In that case, you can still start the server by providing the path to the saved BentoService:

 .. code-block:: bash